 It has been designed on the assumption that it is a statement of the common set of learning, not the whole-school teaching and learning program for every school.
 This is to ensure there is time for schools to include in their teaching and learning program areas that reflect school or systemic priorities and for students to pursue specific interests and develop particular expertise.

 The curriculum sets out a single, coherent and comprehensive set of content descriptions and associated achievement standards to enable teachers to plan, monitor, assess and report on the learning achievement of every student.

-The Victorian Curriculum F–10 includes Levels A to D (Towards Foundation Level Victorian Curriculum) for students with disabilities.
+The Victorian Curriculum F–10 includes Towards Foundation Level Victorian Curriculum (Levels A to D) for students with additional learning needs or a disability.
 Foundation–10 Curriculum contains curriculum information, advice, and the latest information.
 It includes links to the Victorian Curriculum F-10 website and the Curriculum Planning Resource.
 For more information, see:

 VCAA Curriculum F-10

 The Victorian Curriculum F–10 is structured as a continuum across levels of learning achievement not years of schooling.
 This enables the development of targeted learning programs for all students, where the curriculum is used to plan in relation to the actual learning level of each student rather than their assumed level of learning based on age or year level.